 Before I even knew what credit was my mother emphasized to me over and over again to have good credit.
 Credit is one of those things that you don’t know it is important until you want something and you cannot get it.
-It is not until you realize that you have bad credit that you understand it is harder to qualify for the things that you want.
+The reason why you reading this blog is because you want to know how to get good credit.
+Which means that either your credit score is lacking or you do not have credit at all.

 Reasons to keep good credit: